 A recent mobile marketing campaign by Africell demonstrates how mobile marketing can save the lives of more mothers and babies in Sierra Leone, through the mass dissemination of information on maternal health.
 As part of the campaign, Africell sent text messages to their top mobile users.
 The text messages served as reminders about proactively participating in celebrating World Blood Donor Day.

 Every street corner in Sierra Leone has someone selling something, the often familiar plastic bins on their heads carry watermelons, charcoal, flats of hard-boiled eggs, small bags of water, socks, small electric appliances and more.
 All for sale.
 It is absolutely fascinating to watch how they balance their inventory on their heads and walk miles looking for customers.

 This is truly a nation of entrepreneurs, looking to improve their situation in life one sale at a time.
 Like entrepreneurs around the world, many of Sierra Leone’s citizens lack access to capital, resources, and training.
 Few have had the benefit of unrestricted and reliable Internet access for almost twenty years.

 Many studies have identified fast, cheap and easily available Internet access, through mobile devices or wifi, as an important contributor to a nation’s economic development.
-The Internet holds great economic and educational benefit as well as reducing social inequality for developing African nations.
-Based on experiences in North America and Europe, we know that the roll out of the telephone networks aided in the development of many countries.
+The Internet holds great economic and educational benefits as well as reducing social inequality for developing African nations.
+Based on experiences in North America and Europe, we know that the roll-out of the telephone networks aided in the development of many countries.
 Being able to communicate is what makes nearly all other technological adaptations adoptable.